mattermost/docs/source/developer/mobile-developer-setup.rst

 These make commands are used to install dependencies, to configure necessary steps before running or building the app, and to clean everything.

  - **make pre-run**: Downloads any project dependencies needed and will set up the app assets.
 This is the equivalent of running the .yarninstall, .podinstall and dist/assets make commands.
- - **make .yarninstall**: Downloads javascript and react native dependencies.
+ - **make .yarninstall**: Downloads JavaScript and react native dependencies.
 Once this command finishes executing it will create a `.yarninstall` empty file in the project's root directory to indicate that this command already ran.
 If yarn updates your local dependencies in the `node_modules` directory, it will automatically run `make post-install` for you.
  - **make .podinstall**: Downloads cocoapods dependencies needed to build the iOS app.
 Once this command finishes executing it will create a `.podinstall` empty file in the project's root directory to indicate that this command already ran.
- - **make post-install**: Normally this command will run automatically if yarn detects that the project updated some or all of its javascript dependencies.
+ - **make post-install**: Normally this command will run automatically if yarn detects that the project updated some or all of its JavaScript dependencies.
 Once yarn finishes executing, this command will set up a few post installation steps for you automatically to ensure that everything runs correctly.
  - **make clean**: Removes all the downloaded dependencies, clears the cache of those dependencies and deletes any builds that were created.
 It will NOT reset the repo, so your current changes will still be there.
  - **make dist/assets**: Builds the assets to be used including images, localization files and overriding any necessary files (see Override Assets & White Labeling for details).